 5. Requested funds (does not count toward the 20 pages)

-Year Total budge Total budget requested
+Year Total budget requested

 Korea Switzerland

 1yr 90,000,000 (KRW) (CHF)

 2yr

 3yr

-4yr

 TOTAL

-Swiss applicants additionally need to fill in the detailed budget in mySNF, and Korean applicants must do so in ERND.
+Swiss applicants additionally need to fill in the detailed budget in mySNF, and Korean applicants must do so in IRIS.